tomalaforge/angular-challenges/apps/angular/view-transition/README.md

 - Have to be pretty much pixel perfect for the illusion to work.
 - `Just in Time` -> you have small window to use javascript to manipulate the animation.
 - Not mobile responsive.
+- I did my animations on the detail page.
+I can't target the correct post because the middle view doesn't have an id.
+I may need to add one.
+- I think it is probably incorrect to target the detail page for the animations.
+But it should be possible either way.

 ## Useful Resources